Cornede/kmers-project/README.md

 # kmers-project

-## Projet GENOM 2021-2022
+## Project GENOM 2021-2022
-Analyse globale de génomes procaryotes par distribution de mots
+Global Analysis of Prokaryotic Genomes by Word Distribution

-Damien Legros, Cédric Cornède et Valentin Gherdol
+Damien Legros, Cédric Cornède, and Valentin Gherdol

-Dans ce projet, nous nous sommes intéressés à l'analyse de K-mères au sein des génomes de bactéries et d'archées.
+In this project, we focused on the analysis of K-mers within bacterial and archaeal genomes.

-**Bibliographie utilisée :**
+**References used :**
 - Sims G. E., Jun S. R., Wu G. A. and Kim S. H. (2009).
 Alignment -free genome comparison with feature frequency profiles (FFP) and optimal resolutions.
 Proc Natl Acad Sci U S A 106, 2677-2682.
 - Deschavanne P., DuBow M. S. and Regeard C. (2010).
 The use of genomic signature distance between bacteriophages and their hosts displays evolutionary relationships and phage growth cycle determination.
 Virol J 7, 163.
 - Deschavanne P. and Tuffery P. (2008).
 Exploring an alignment free approach for protein classification and structural class prediction.
 Biochimie 90, 615-625.